Pascua Yaqui Tribe: History

 After fleeing to Arizona, most Yaquis lived in dire poverty, squatting on open lands most often near railroad lines.
 In 1923, a retired teacher and humanitarian, Thamar Richey, successfully lobbied Tucson to establish a public school for Yaqui children.
-A realtor donated land for a new subdivision manned Barrio Pascua near downtown.
+A realtor donated land for a new subdivision named Barrio Pascua near downtown.
 This community became a center of Yaqui life in Arizona.
 During the Great Depression of the 1930s, there was an effort to deport the foreign-national Yaquis back to Mexico.
-This effort failed largely because the State Department determined their safety could not be insured.
+This effort failed largely because the State Department determined their safety could not be ensured.
 To protect the Yaquis, Thamar Richey in 1935 established a civic-minded committee that included University of Arizona President H.L.
 Shantz, Anthropology Professor Edward Holland Spicer, and Arizona's first congresswoman Isabella Greenway.
 Spicer, whose work on the Pascua Yaquis would establish him as one of the nation's leading anthropologists, and the others contacted the Bureau of Indian Affairs to aid the group.
 Issues of their Mexican origins clouded this effort.
 As this was during the landmark Indian New Deal when Commissioner of Indian Affairs John Collier was attempting to aid indigenous groups that for decades had faced federal assaults on their lands and cultures, at one point he offered a solution: the Yaquis could relocate to the Colorado River Reservation in far western Arizona.
 Ultimately this plan failed because of finances and nationality questions.

 After World War II, a Yaqui veteran, Anselmo Valencia, returned to Pascua vowing to improve life for his people.
 He came home determined to fight for his people's rights as American citizens and indigenous Americans.
 He became head of the religious caballeros society.
 In 1955, Valencia established the San Ignacio Club to work for community betterment at Pascua.
 Around this time a University of Arizona anthropology student, Muriel Thayer Painter, began to study the Pascua Yaquis, vowing to aid the struggling group.
 Residents of Pascua increasingly had lost their lots to tax foreclosures and other economic issues.
 A study found that most homes had no running water, indoor plumbing, or electricity.
 Valencia, Spicer, and Painter established the Committee for Pascua Community Housing in the early 1960s to improve housing conditions in the neighborhood.
 In 1962 while collecting wild herbs in the desert southwest of Tucson, Valencia had a vision that his people would one day relocate there.
 To accomplish this, Valencia, Spicer, and Geronimo Estrella spearheaded the creation of the Pascua Yaqui Land Development Project, with membership that included Yaquis Felipa Suarez, Gloria Suarez, Joaquina Garcia, and Raul Silvas.
 The group contacted Congressman Mo Udall for federal help in 1962.